Last updated on December 8, 2023

 With a little luck thrown in you can earn quite a bit of gold each week.
 How?
 Let's take a look:

 Let’s get into the calculations for those numbers, shall we?

 From 15 daily wins, you can earn 750 gold per day.
 That’s 5,250 per week.

-From 1 new daily quest each day, you can earn a max of 750 gold per day.
+From one new daily quest each day, you can earn a max of 750 gold per day.
 This amount isn’t feasible to achieve every day because even with “rerolling” your quests, you may sometimes be stuck with a 500 gold quest.
-Let’s say you split the difference and get 625 gold on average every day.
+Let's say you split the difference and get 625 gold on average every day.
 This is 4,375 gold per week.

 Max gold per week: 9,625